-The power drawbar is a nifty add-on that allows quick change of tools by pressing a power button instead of changing it manually using two wrenches.
+The power drawbar is a nifty tool changer add-on that allows quick change of tools by pressing a power button instead of changing it manually using two wrenches.

 Although this machine is manufactured by Tormach in China, the quality control at Tormach is good enough to ensure a quality mill.

-The Tormach PCNC 440 is overall a much bigger, heavier and rigid machine compared to the Sherlines and the TAIGs.
+The Tormach PCNC 440 is overall a much bigger, heavier, and more rigid machine compared to the Sherlines and the TAIGs.

 It is also for professionals who want to get started with entry-level commercial work without risking too much money into a big mill.

-Costing $6,285.00, this CNC converted Precision Matthews mill from Procut CNC is a good option for those who prefer the bulk and rigidity of a good old benchtop mill.
+Costing around $7,000, this CNC-converted Precision Matthews mill from Procut CNC is a good option for those who prefer the bulk and rigidity of a good old benchtop mill.

-The vertical travel height is 16", which is almost double that of the other mills in this list.
+The vertical travel height is 16", which is almost double that of the other mills on this list.